jenacalvitti/creativecode/clock/README.md

-# Concentric Clock
+# Coffee O'Clock

 This is an abstract clock I made with p5.js.
 The easiest way to see it in action is to copy the contents of [the javascript file](concentric-clock.js)  into a [p5.js editor](http://editor.p5js.org) and run it.

-To read the clock's time, you have to count the number of dots in each circle.
-The inner ring (green) is hours, the middle ring (purple) is the number of minutes past the hour, and the outer (red) ring is the number of seconds past the minute.
+To read the clock's time, you have to read the pie chart and look at the number that it says under each coffee mug.
+Looking left to right, the far left is hours, the middle is minutes, and the left is seconds.

-The concepts demonstrated in the code rely on some of the examples shared by Golan Levin in the instructions for his class's [clock assignment](https://github.com/golanlevin/lectures/tree/master/lecture_clock), and the look of it sort of resembles the soft bubbles of [bokeh photography](https://en.wikipedia.org/wiki/Bokeh).

-I like the abstract nature of this clock, even though that abstractness makes it less useful.
-I figure there are so many ways now to know what time it is (as I type this, I can see the current time displayed by my computer, by the watch on my wrist, and my phone on the desk next to me) that the goal of a time-based art work isn't so much to tell us what time it is but rather to encourage us to think about time and its representation.
+I like the abstract of this clock because I like the idea that it is always a good time for coffee.
+This doesn't go with my original ideak, but it still involves coffee.
+I would say that it is pretty easy to read if you understand military time.